MrWyss/mrwyss.github.io/_posts/2023-05-01-tip-17-my-self-host-docker-setup-with-ssl-certs.md

 Each of these services has a **DNS name** and present an **SSL certificate**.
 I use [Traefik](https://traefik.io/) as a reverse proxy and [Let’s Encrypt](https://letsencrypt.org/) for the SSL certificates.
 I have set up a DNS challenge and an A record that points to my Docker server through [Cloudflare](https://www.cloudflare.com/).

-I have put together, in my optionion, a nice setup that is easy to maintain and that works well for me.
+I have put together, in my opinion, a nice setup that is easy to maintain and that works well for me.
 Let me share that with you in this post.

 ## One-time setup